Chicken Piccata with Pasta

 - 1 cup lower-sodium chicken broth

 - 2 Tablespoons capers – strained from jar (and rinsed, if desired)

 - 8-12 oz. thin spaghetti – or more

 - Using a large cast iron skillet, heat two tablespoons olive oil over medium-high heat.
-Add two pieces of chicken and cook until golden brown on both sides, cooking until it's cooked through completely.
-It should read 165 degrees on a digital thermometer.
+Add half of the chicken and cook until golden brown on both sides, cooking until it's cooked through completely.
+It should read 160 degrees on a digital thermometer.
 Set the chicken on a clean plate.
-Repeat with remaining two pieces of chicken.
+Repeat with remaining pieces of chicken.

 - Leave the drippings in the pan, reduce heat (make sure the pan is NOT TOO HOT!), and add the butter.
 When butter is melted, add minced garlic and stir for about a minute.
 Then add the lemon juice, lemon zest, chicken broth, and capers.
 Simmer until it partially reduces, about 7-8 minutes.
 Check seasonings and adjust if necessary.

 - Meanwhile, cook pasta according to the packaged directions.
 Strain.